3 Example Answers To “Why Did You Choose Nursing As a Career?”

 When you’re thinking about a response to this question, it should contain:

 - A unique attribute that explains who you are and why you are there.
-This can be a small personal story or some type of simple way to personalize the response.
+This can be a small personal story or some simple way to personalize the response.
 For example, your parent is a nurse.

 - Conveying that you have a passion for the position.
 Your answer should be enthusiastic and specific to the employment opportunity.
 Pick an attribute that’s apart of the job you particularly care for.
 For example, patient care.